 Pursuant to the Supplemental Huaxin Wansheng Framework Agreement, the Existing Annual Cap, being RMB11.3 million, for the transaction contemplated under the Huaxin Wansheng Framework Agreement for the year ending 31 December 2023 has been revised to the Revised Annual Cap, being RMB23.6 million.
-The Directors estimated that the maximum annual fees payable by the Wansheng Investment Group in relation to services to be provided by Sichuan Wansheng Group under the 2024 Wansheng Investment Framework Agreement for the three years ending 31 December 2026 will not exceed RMB7.4 million, RMB5.3 million and RMB4.2 million, respectively, and the maximum annual fees payable by Huaxin Wansheng Group in relation to services to be provided by Sichuan Wansheng Framework Agreement for the three years ending 31 December 2026 will not exceed RMB7.4 million, RMB5.3 million and RMB4.2 million, respectively, and the maximum annual fees payable by Huaxin Wansheng Group in relation to services to be provided by Sichuan Wansheng Group under the 2024 Huaxin Wansheng Framework Agreement for the three years ending 31 December 2026 will not exceed RMB7.4 million, RMB13.0 million and RMB4.6 million, respectively.
+The Directors estimated that the maximum annual fees payable by the Wansheng Investment Group in relation to services to be provided by Sichuan Wansheng Group under the 2024 Wansheng Investment Framework Agreement for the three years ending 31 December 2026 will not exceed RMB7.4 million, RMB5.3 million and RMB4.2 million, respectively, and the maximum annual fees payable by Huaxin Wansheng Group in relation to services to be provided by Sichuan Wansheng Group under the 2024 Huaxin Wansheng Framework Agreement for the three years ending 31 December 2026 will not exceed RMB2.2 million, RMB5.3 million and RMB4.2 million, respectively.